Charles III of Spain

-Charles III (Carlos Sebastián de Borbón y Farnesio; 20 January 1716 – 14 December 1788) was King of Spain (1759–1788).
-He also was Duke of Parma and Piacenza, as Charles I (1731–1735); King of Naples, as Charles VII, and King of Sicily, as Charles V (1734–1759).
-He was the fifth son of Philip V of Spain and the eldest son of Philip's second wife, Elisabeth Farnese.
-He was a proponent of enlightened absolutism and regalism.
+Charles III (Carlos Sebastián de Borbón y Farnesio; 20 January 1716 – 14 December 1788) was King of Spain from 1759 until his death in 1788.
+He was also Duke of Parma and Piacenza as Charles I (1731–1735), King of Naples as Charles VII and King of Sicily as Charles III (or V) (1735–1759).
+He was the fourth son of Philip V of Spain and the eldest son of Philip's second wife, Elisabeth Farnese.
+During his reign, Charles was a proponent of enlightened absolutism and regalism in Europe.

 In 1731, the 15-year-old Charles became Duke of Parma and Piacenza following the death of his childless grand-uncle Antonio Farnese.
 In 1734, at the age of 18, he led Spanish troops in a bold and almost entirely bloodless march down Italy to seize the Kingdom of Naples and Kingdom of Sicily and enforce the Spanish claim to their thrones.
-In 1738 he married the Princess Maria Amalia of Saxony, daughter of Augustus III of Poland, who was an educated, cultured woman.
+In 1738, he married the Princess Maria Amalia of Saxony, daughter of Augustus III of Poland, who was an educated, cultured woman.
 The couple had 13 children, eight of whom reached adulthood.
 They resided in Naples for 19 years.
-Charles gained valuable experience in his 25-year rule in Italy, so that he was well prepared as monarch of the Spanish Empire.
+Charles gained valuable experience in his 25-year rule in Italy, so that he was well prepared as the monarch of the Spanish Empire.
 His policies in Italy prefigured ones he would put in place in his 30-year rule of Spain.

 Charles succeeded to the Spanish throne in 1759 upon the death of his childless half-brother Ferdinand VI.
 As king of Spain, Charles III made far-reaching reforms to increase the flow of funds to the crown and defend against foreign incursions on the empire.
 He facilitated trade and commerce, modernized agriculture and land tenure, and promoted science and university research.
 He implemented regalist policies to increase the power of the state regarding the church.
-During his reign, he expelled the Jesuits from the Spanish Empire.
-He strengthened the Spanish army and navy.
+During his reign, he expelled the Jesuits from the Spanish Empire and fostered the Enlightenment in Spain.
+Charles launched enquiries into the Iberian Peninsula's Muslim past, even after succeeding to the Spanish throne.
+He strengthened the Spanish Army and the Spanish Navy.
 Although he did not achieve complete control over Spain's finances, and was sometimes obliged to borrow to meet expenses, most of his reforms proved successful in providing increased revenue to the crown and expanding state power, leaving a lasting legacy.

 In the Spanish Empire his regime enacted a series of sweeping reforms with the aim of bringing the overseas territories under firmer control by the central government, reversing the trend toward local autonomy, and gaining more control over the Church.
 Reforms including the establishment of two new viceroyalties, realignment of administration into intendancies, creating a standing military, establishing new monopolies, revitalizing silver mining, excluding American-born Spaniards (criollos) from high civil and ecclesiastical offices, and eliminating many privileges (fueros) of clergy.